 All That Glitters

-Something that sets a standard for quality or reliability in a given field is often called the “gold standard.”
-For a big part of money’s history until the 20th century, currency was exchangeable for a set amount of gold fixed by the issuing government.
+Something that sets a standard for quality or reliability in its field is often called the “gold standard.”
+For a much of money’s history before the 20th century, currency was exchangeable for a fixed amount of gold set by the issuing government.
 For example, in 1834, the US government set the exchange rate of an ounce of gold at $20.67, where it remained for 99 years.
-So the expression “gold standard” came to convey a universal standard of measure.
-Money is no longer backed by precious metals, but is “fiat money,” backed by the government that issued it.
+Hence, “gold standard” came to convey a universal standard of measure.
+Money is no longer backed by precious metals, but is “fiat money,” only backed by the government that issued it.